-- 6.6.1 Local plan policy CP4 advises that development will only be permitted where it will not cause unacceptable harm to the amenity of adjoining land owners or locality. - 6.6.2 Officers consider that the proposed dwelling could be comfortably accommodated within the site without significant harm to neighbouring amenity in respect of privacy, daylight or outlook. - 6.6.3 Whilst the dwelling would be located in quite close proximity to the rear gardens of properties in the Avenue, these neighbouring gardens are in excess of 40 metres in length. - 6.6.4 Outlook from the proposed dwelling would be principally from the front elevation, looking back towards the existing dwelling, some 30 metres away.
-Elsewhere, at first floor, the feature glazing to the side (west) elevation is detailed to be obscurely glazed, and the bedroom windows to the rear and side (east) elevations are shown to have a higher than normal cill height of 1.5 metres.
-Obscure glazing to all other upper floor windows could be reasonably secured by condition. - 6.6.5 Following the revisions to the roof form, and other associated revisions, officers do not consider that the positioning and mass of the building would result in any significant loss of outlook from the surrounding properties or have an overbearing effect.
-Additionally, levels of daylight currently afforded to neighbouring properties should not be unduly affected. - 6.6.6 Therefore, whilst all of the concerns of the local residents have been duly noted, the proposal is considered to be in accordance with policy CP4.
+6.6.1 Local plan policy CP4 advises that development will only be permitted where it will not cause unacceptable harm to the amenity of adjoining land owners or locality.

+- 6.6.2 Officers consider that the proposed dwelling could be comfortably accommodated within the site without significant harm to neighbouring amenity in respect of privacy, daylight or outlook. - 6.6.3 Whilst the dwelling would be located in quite close proximity to the rear gardens of properties in The Avenue (approximately 7.5 metres at its closest point) these neighbouring gardens are in excess of 40 metres in length; the upper floor windows in the rear elevation would therefore more than achieve the required minimum distance of 21 metres between clear glazed first floor windows.
+The proposed dormer window to the side elevation facing east would achieve the desired distance of 10.5 metres to the boundary.
+There are no first floor windows proposed to the west facing side elevation, only two high level roof lights with a cill height of 1.75m. - 6.6.4 As a result, officers consider that given the existing boundary screening, the positioning and mass of the building would not result in any significant loss of privacy, loss of outlook from the surrounding properties or have an overbearing effect.
+Additionally, levels of daylight currently afforded to neighbouring properties would not be unduly affected. - 6.6.5 Therefore, whilst all of the concerns of the local residents have been duly noted, the proposal is considered to be in accordance with policy CP4.